 Withdrawal form - First Home purchase

-You can withdraw all except for $1,000 of your KiwiSaver account to buy your first home or land for your first home.
+You can withdraw all of your KiwiSaver account except for $1,000 and any funds transferred from an Australian superannuation scheme to buy your first home or land for your first home.
 To qualify, you must be in KiwiSaver for at least 3 years and must never have owned a New Zealand residential property before, unless Kāinga Ora (formerly Housing NZ) provide an approval that you are in the same financial situation as a first home buyer.
 You also must be buying a property in New Zealand and intend to live in the home you’re buying.
 If you are buying land in New Zealand, this must be for the intent of building your first home on the property.